 Can you eat an apple while driving?

-Most people have heard of the case a few years ago where a lady was apparently found guilty of 'driving while eating an apple'.
-In fact, there is no such offence.
+Most people have heard of the case a few years ago where a lady was found guilty of 'driving while eating an apple'.
+There is no such offence.
 She was found guilty of 'not being in proper control of her vehicle' (s.41D(a) Road Traffic Act 1988).
 She was said to be negotiating junction whilst holding the apple and in doing so was considered by the magistrates to not have been in full control of her vehicle.

 It is interesting to note that the police officer who stopped her initially believed that she was holding a mobile phone to her ear.
 When they realised it was an apple, a prosecution for using a mobile phone while driving was not possible, and so a different route to prosecution was used.